-Belgium detains four after weapons found
+Belgium, France detain five in anti-terror swoop

-BRUSSELS Belgian prosecutors said four people had been detained after automatic weapons were found in house searches in Brussels as part a counter-terrorism investigation overnight into Wednesday.
+BRUSSELS/PARIS Belgian prosecutors said four people had been detained after automatic weapons were found in house searches in Brussels as part a counter-terrorism investigation overnight into Wednesday.

+Another person was arrested by anti-terrorist police on the French side of the border with Belgium, a French judicial source said.
+A French police source said the arrest was part of a joint operation led by the Belgians.

 Police found Kalashnikovs, bullet-proof vests and ammunition in raids on two garages and four homes in the capital's Anderlecht district, Belgian media outlet RTBF reported.